 Malaga Film Festival

-The 25th edition of this celebration of films in Spanish takes place between 18 and 27 March this year.
-In its silver jubilee, Malaga Film Festival has its usual long list of films and shorts to watch, a good dose of celebrity sightings and a ton of associated events including lots of free concerts (see below).
+The 26th edition of this celebration of films in Spanish takes place between 10 and 19 March this year.
+In this edition, Malaga Film Festival has its usual long list of films and shorts to watch, a good dose of celebrity sightings and a ton of associated events including lots of free concerts (see below).

-We said March was jam-packed with fun events… This annual weekend (5 and 6 March) at the Congress Palace) celebrates comics, Manga and videogames over two full days from 10am to 9pm.
-This year’s highlights include a live concert playing videogame theme tunes, a CosPlay competition, an origami exhibition, a giant Squid Games model… Tickets cost €10 per day or €18 for both days and are available online where you’ll also find details of all the events.
+We said March was jam-packed with fun events… This annual weekend (4 and 5 March) at the FYCMA Congress Palace celebrates comics, Manga and videogames over two full days from 10am to 9pm.
+This year’s highlights include a long list of VIP guests such as Mark Williams aka Arthur Weasley, competitions and workshops.

 Musical Events in Malaga in March

 Music certainly goes eclectic this month in Malaga and even better, there’s a great choice of free concerts too.

 The MVA Cultural Centre holds its annual Jazz Festival from 1 to 3 March.

 - Sara Dowling Quartet perform on 1 March at 8.30pm.

 - Genovese Conly Pitarch Trio on 2 March at 8.30pm.